Alizée: Legacy

 Her debut album Gourmandises sold 700,000 in only three months in France, and 1,000,000 in Europe in 2001.
 In early 2001, she won the NRJ Music Awards for Francophone Revelation after she won an M6 Award in late 2000.
 She was also nominated for the same category in the Victoires de la Musique.

 "Moi...
 Lolita" is one of the best-selling singles in France and Alizée's most famous single to date.
 She also has two singles in the French Top 100 singles of the 2000s.
 In 2002, Le Figaro newspaper announced as Alizée's music was the top earning French music of the year thanks in part to Farmer and Boutonnat's collaboration, which earned 10.4 million €.

 The "Mademoiselle Juliette" video released on 19 November 2007 is listed at 138 in the countdown of 150 most important videos of the last 15 years of the MTV Latin America channel.

 "Moi...
-Lolita" became a worldwide sensation, with the singer becoming a phenomenon and a national obsession in France.
-She is known for her fast rise to fame, and in media became known as "the most famous Lolita", and is today the French singer with most exports from France.
+Lolita" achieved international commercial success, bringing the singer widespread popularity in France.
+Media outlets referred to her as "the most famous Lolita", and she remains one of the highest-exporting French singers.